juriad/advent2019/README.md

 I chose a language which I am very familiar with because there is hardly anything interesting on reimplementing the computer again.
 Finally a language where I was happy to use OOP.

+## Day 12 - Matlab (Octave)

+A task which forces you to think and to look for symmetries.
+I had problems with performance with the language of my choice which caused doubts in the solution.

 # Pool of languages
 * java
 * kotlin